Salman Khan To Take Up ‘Chulbul Pandey' Avatar For Dabangg 3 Promotions

 Directed by Prabhu Deva, Dabangg 3 is produced by Salman Khan, Arbaaz Khan and Nikhil Dwivedi under the banner of Salman Khan Films and is slated to release on December 20, 2019.

 Apart from Salman Khan and Sonakshi Sinha, Dabangg 3 stars Arbaaz Khan, Sudeep and others.
-Saiee Manjrekar, Mahesh Manjrekar's daughter will also be introduced to Bollywood with the movie.
+Saiee Manjrekar, Mahesh Manjrekar's daughter will also be introduced in Bollywood with the movie.

 Meanwhile, Salman Khan's Dabangg 3 was in the headlines when Salman Khan wanted to improve security on the sets.
 He chaired a meeting with the movie's crew and the marketing team.
 During the meeting, Salman 'expressed his displeasure' and asked his team to strictly follow security norms in order to keep any picture from going online.